ria-rivera/rialitybytes.art/content/blog/GitLab-for-artists/index.md

 ## GitHub vs. GitLab

 You might be wondering, why should you use one over the other?
 Good question.
 To be honest, I find the GitLab user interface a lot friendlier especially for folks like myself who don't use developer speak.
 I like how they use common terms like project instead of repository.
 While they still use common Git terms like commit and branch, the site just feels a lot friendlier, IMO.
 But that's just me.
 I encourage you to try both platforms and find out which will work best for you.

-## 100 Day Project: Tech Tools for Artists

-I hope you found this helpful!
-This post is part a series of posts for my 100 Day Project this year.
-In the next few months, I will write and draw about tech tools that I use as a technical writer that I think other artists and small business owners would find useful.

-If you're not familiar with the 100 day project, check out the [website](https://the100dayproject.org/) and #The100DayProject hashtag.
-And if you have questions and/or suggestions on what tools I should include in my list, please leave a comment or send me a DM on [Instagram](https://instagram.com/rialitybytes.art).